Gums: gingivitis, periodontitis, Home remedies for gum problems

 • Avoid tobacco products.

-• Replace your toothbrush every 3 months.
+• Replace your toothbrush every three months to maintain efficiency.

 • Limit your sugar intake.

-• Do not chew sugary chewing gums.
+• Avoid sugary chewing gum.

-• Visit your dentist every 6 months.
+• Visit your dentist every six months for routine checkups.

 ijapc.com